News from the Palaeobiology Masters Degree Programme

 March 2010 - Spectacular new opportunity for Bristol MSc students

 The 'Jurassic Ecosystem of Strawberry Bank, Ilminster' project was launched on 25th March, with generous funding from the Esmée Fairburn Foundation.
 The Bath Royal Literary and Scientific Institution's museum holds a unique spectacular collection of exceptionally preserved fossils from the late Lias of Ilminster, Somerset, that show exquisite 3-dimensional detail, and many have soft tissues.
 The funding supports essential curatorial work at the BRLSI and development of a substantial new research programme by Bristol MSc students, beginning with the October 2010 intake.
 Read more...

 February 2010 - Humble algae are the key to whale evolution

 Felix Marx, who completed the MSci in Palaeontology & Evolution in Bristol last summer, has published part of his research in Science, jointly with Mark Uhen from George Mason University in the US.
 Their work shows that diatoms, a form of planktonic algae, have been key to the evolution of the diversity of whales.
 The fossil record shows that diatoms and whales rose and fell in diversity together.
 Whales do not eat diatoms, but the giant baleen whales feed on krill, small crustaceans that themselves feed on diatoms.
-Felix began this project while completing his MSci project in Bristol, and his PhD research is jointly supervised between the University of Otago and University of Bristol.

 December 2009 - Another bumper year for publications by Bristol MSc students